Algebraic groups whose orbit closures contain only finitely many orbits: 1. Introduction

-In this paper, we consider the absolute case, i.e., that, in which no conditions on $G$ and actions are imposed.\;Namely, we explore the problem of classifying the connected affine algebraic groups $G$ such that every orbit closure of $G$ contains only finitely many orbits.
-The answer we found turned out to be rather unexpected for us: we prove that, apart from the aforementioned class of affine tori, there is one more class of groups enjoying this property, and only this class, namely, that of all products of affine tori and ${\mathbf G}_a$.
+In the present paper, we consider the absolute case, i.e., that, in which no conditions on actions under consideration are imposed.\;Namely, we explore con\-nec\-ted affine algebraic groups $G$ such that for every algebraic $G$-action, every $G$-orbit closure contains only finitely many $G$-orbits.
+The ex\-amp\-le of tori shows that such groups do exist.

+First, we solve the classification problem for such groups.
+The answer we found turned out to be rather unexpected for us.
+Namely, our first main result is the following theorem (which is a part of Theorem \ref{mcri} below).

+\begin{theorem} Let $G$ be a connected affine algebraic group.
+The following properties are equivalent: \begin{enumerate}[ .9mm\rm(i)] \item every $G$-orbit closure of every algebraic action of $G$ contains only finitely many $G$-orbits;

+\item $G$ is either a torus or a direct product of a torus and a connected one-dimensional unipotent algebraic group. \end{enumerate} \end{theorem}

-The finiteness of the set of orbits of an algebraic group action can be equivalently expressed in terms of the notion of the modality of this action that goes back to Arnol'd's works on the theory of singularities \cite{Ar75}.\;The modality is the maximal number of parameters, on which a family of orbits may depend.\;The finiteness of the set of orbits is equivalent to the condition that the modality is $0$.\;It turns out that the answer to the above problem can be equivalently reformulated in terms of modality.\;Namely, we prove that every orbit closure of $G$ contains only finitely many orbits if and only if every $G$-variety $X$ is modality-regular, i.e., its modality equals to that of a family which is open in $X$.
+Secondly, we find that such groups play a special role in the the\-ory of modality \cite[5.2]{PV94} that goes back to Arnol'd's works on the theory of sin\-gu\-la\-rities \cite{Ar75}.
+The modality of an algebraic action of $G$ is the maximal number of parameters, on which an algebraic family of $G$-orbits of this action may depend.
+The actions of modality $0$ are precisely that with a finite number of $G$-orbits.
+In this paper we prove that the groups enjoying the above properties (i), (ii) can be characterized in terms of modality.
+Namely, our second main result is the following theorem (which is a part of Theorem \ref{mcri} below).